smart-data-models/dataModel.Environment/FloodMonitoring/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     stationID:
-      description: A unique anonymous identifier assigned to the station corresponding to this observation.
+      description: A unique anonymous identifier assigned to the station corresponding to this observation
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     type:
       description: It has to be FloodMonitoring.
-NGSI Entity type.
+NGSI Entity type
       enum:
         - FloodMonitoring
       type: string